myvesta/rootless-devops/README.md

 A set of scripts and wrappers that:

-- introduce a dedicated Unix user (example: `devops`) for maintenance work,
+- introduce a dedicated Unix user (`devops` user) for maintenance work (so you don't need root SSH access),
-- disable direct root SSH access,
 - allow only specific elevated commands via sudo (allowlist),
 - restrict file access to configuration and logs only (path-based guardrails),
 - provide a controlled `systemctl` wrapper limited to allowlisted services,